Fighting Fleas Naturally

 My first attempt at going natural was not ALL natural.
-I was still tip toeing into the holistic waters and wasn’t comfortable not using a flea treatment that I wasn’t familiar with.
-So, I went with more conventional method.
+I was still tiptoeing into the holistic waters and wasn’t comfortable not using a flea treatment that I wasn’t familiar with.
+So, I went with a more conventional method.
 A spot-on formula that was supposed to be natural.
 It was full of chemicals still but had clove oil as a main ingredient.
 That made me feel like I was being natural and that was enough for me.
 The result was that our house smelled overwhelmingly like cloves.
 To the point that my eyes were watering and my poor lab moped around hunched over and couldn’t stop sneezing.
-He also got fleas after one swim at the river.
+He also got fleas after one swim in the river.
 Epic fail.

-After my doggo and house got infested I turned to finding a chemically safe flea spray.
+After my doggo and house got infested I turned to find a chemically safe flea spray.
 I looked into essential oils and they seemed great.
 My only problem is you must know what you are doing or you will hurt your dog.
 Also, all the remedies are super time consuming and require a lot of follow through.
 Two things I don’t have.
 I’m lazy, remember.
 (If you are interested in using essential oils check out my friend Tonya at Raising Your Pets Naturally.
 She is a great resource for this.)
 Luckily, I got a recommendation from a work-mate for an organic flea spray that I could buy on Amazon.
 It smelled great, could be sprayed on all surfaces including myself and dogs, and caused flea-ageddon.
 Victory was mine, in my home.
 I did have to feed my dog a chemical packed, three-month flea pill.
-I have since upgraded to the all natural flea spray I make myself.
+I have since upgraded to the all-natural flea spray I make myself.

 Year 2: Diatomaceous Earth, Salt, & Borax vs. The Fleas